Memeathon/Projects-Repository/Personal-Related/JavaScript/Machine Learning Highway Driver/README.md

 # Machine Learning Highway Driver
 ## About
-A Neural Network Agent I trained via Genetic Algorithm Machine Learning to weave past traffic dynamically on a 2D plane.
+A Neural Network Agent I trained via Genetic Algorithm Machine Learning to weave past traffic dynamically on a 2D surface.

 This Machine Learning project took me about 2 weeks to finalise.